 So what about you?
 Do the gold and spice souks of Dubai seem like places you’d like to wander?
 Would you be tempted to buy any of these items?
 Do share!

 If this spot has your creative imagination fired up, check out my round-up of 40 places around the world for drawing inspiration — including this one.

 Searching for travel that fits YOUR budget?
-I’ve done the search for you, so you can just click here for current Dubai hotel options, and here for Dubai flight deals.
-If you enjoyed this article, please consider using those links, as I receive a small commission to support this site, at no extra cost to you.
+I’ve done the search for you, so you can just click here for current Dubai hotel options.
+If you enjoyed this article, please consider using this link, as I receive a small commission to support this site, at no extra cost to you.
 Thanks, and happy travels!

 The author, Lillie Marshall, is 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 3.7 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!